 To add some stylish casual flavour to both buns, go messy.
 Just leave a few strands sticking out to capture that perfectly imperfect look.

 These are just some of the many ways how to wear a headband.
 And remember, when it comes to headbands, there are no hard rules.
+Thick and chunky headbands, thin and light, they can all lift a look brilliantly.
 Experiment with some styles and looks until you find one that works for you.
 You’ll then see how a simple and low-cost accessory like a headband can really lift your look into a new dimension.
 For maximum chic, look no than our Hair Gain Headband.
 Super-stylish, with a super-soft microfiber design, allowing you to look fabulous without damaging your tresses.